Syd Barrett

-Life and career

-Early years
+Early life

-Roger Keith Barrett was born on 6 January 1946 in Cambridge to a middle-class family living at 60 Glisson Road.
-He was the fourth of five children.
+Roger Keith Barrett was born on 6 January 1946 in Cambridge as the fourth of five children to a middle-class family living at 60 Glisson Road.
 His father, Arthur Max Barrett, was a prominent pathologist and was said to be related to Elizabeth Garrett Anderson through Max's maternal grandmother Ellen Garrett.
-In 1951, his family moved to 183 Hills Road.
+In 1951, his family moved to 183 Hills Road, Cambridge.

 Barrett played piano occasionally but usually preferred writing and drawing.
 He bought a ukulele aged 10, a banjo at 11 and a Höfner acoustic guitar at 14.
-A year after he purchased his first acoustic guitar, he bought his first electric guitar and built his own amplifier.
+Initially playing acoustic guitar, he later purchased a Selmer Futurama III, electric.
 He was a Scout with the 7th Cambridge troop and went on to be a patrol leader.

-According to one story, at the age of 14, Barrett acquired the nickname Syd after an old Cambridge jazz bassist, Sid "the Beat" Barrett; Barrett changed the spelling to differentiate himself.
+Barrett reportedly used the nickname Syd from the age of 14, derived from the name of an old Cambridge jazz bassist, Sid "the Beat" Barrett; Barrett changed the spelling to differentiate himself.
 By another account, when Barrett was 13, his schoolmates nicknamed him Syd after he came to a field day at Abington Scout site wearing a flat cap instead of his scout beret, because "Syd" was a "working-class" name.
 He used both names interchangeably for several years.
 His sister Rosemary said: "He was never Syd at home.
 He would never have allowed it."

-At one point at Morley Memorial Junior School, Barrett was taught by the mother of future Pink Floyd bassist Roger Waters.
+At one point at Morley Memorial Junior School, Barrett was taught by the mother of his future Pink Floyd bandmate Roger Waters.
 Later, in 1957, he attended Cambridgeshire High School for Boys with Waters.
 His father died of cancer on 11 December 1961, less than a month before Barrett's 16th birthday.
 On this date, Barrett left the entry in his diary blank.
 By this time, his siblings had left home and his mother rented out rooms to lodgers.